 Class members have the following benefit options:

-- Credit monitoring services: All class members can elect to receive three years of three-bureau credit monitoring, which includes with at least $1,000,000 in identity protection insurance.
+- Credit monitoring services: All class members can elect to receive three years of three-bureau credit monitoring, which includes at least $1,000,000 in identity protection insurance.

-- Ordinary losses: Class members can claim up to $750 per person for documented out-of-pocket expenses such as credit monitoring, credit reports, or identity theft insurance purchased after the breach occurred.
+- Ordinary losses: Class members can claim up to $750 per person for documented out-of-pocket expenses, such as credit monitoring, credit reports or identity theft insurance purchased after the breach occurred.

 How to claim a class action rebate